 It doesn’t work 90% of the times, especially when they have high revenue expectation not backed up by a working engine and they need to start from scratch a sales team or have an existing team with specific issues and wrong “postures”.

 Other CEOs, on the contrary, as soon as they decide to professionalize the sales engine, become too perfectionists about sales process, CRM, tracking or other techie stuff.
 Wrong focus.

-The Scaleup Challenger CEO knows that the Process is just one of the 4 Pillars needed for a healthy go-to-market execution, it’s just one leg in a long journey.
+The Down-To-Earth CEO knows that the Process is just one of the 4 Pillars needed for a healthy go-to-market execution, it’s just one leg in a long journey.

-To scale healthily you need two legs and two arms, well harmonized.
+To scale healthily you need two legs and two arms, well harmonised.

 Can you imagine someone running a race with only one leg, without the other leg, and with no arms?

 VCs have been investing a lot of money and there is a general concern about the exits.